beezen/nucm/README.md

 Notice: If you are logged in via `npm login` or`npm adduser`, you can save the `access token of the current login account by executing the` NuCM Save` instruction, save the current login account.

-During the later use, various accounts can be quickly switched through the `nucm use <name>`, so that the NPM package is implemented with different accounts.
+In the later use process, you can quickly switch the `nucm use <name>` to quickly switch to the `Access Token`, so as to realize the release of the NPM package with different account numbers.

 ## LICENSE